Preparation for repointing: brickwork cleaning.

 - Abrasive cleaning is frequently damaging and generally best avoided

-- cleaning chemicals must be used at low strength, applied neatly, left for short dwell times and thoroughly rinsed at non-damaging pressures.
+- Products must be applied neatly, left for short dwell times and thoroughly rinsed at non-damaging pressures.

-Blasting: We also do soda blasting and clean exposed woodwork and fireplaces.
+Blasting: We also do soda blasting and clean exposed woodwork, beams and fireplaces.

 Rendering and plastering:

 We also do harl coats for cob and other friable and soft surfaces.
 Often used to control suction for general rendering.